Understand the types of loans

 Loans can be secured or unsecured

-There are some important differences between secured and unsecured loans:
+Differences between secured and unsecured loans

-Secured loans |
+Secured loans | Unsecured loans |

 |